Shaunwei/RealChar/sample_cloud_deployment/README.md

 This directory includes code samples for deployment on popular cloud services.

-Feel free to contribue new samples or make edits!
+Feel free to contribute new samples or make edits!

 # Currently Supported Platform